UCLAdeepvision/CS269-Projects-2025Spring/README.md

 ## Working on the project

-1. Create a folder with your team id under ```./assets/images/student-id```.
+1. Create a folder with your team ID under ```./assets/images/student-id```.
 For example: ```./assets/images/student-01```.
 You will use this folder to store all the images in your project.
-Please check the column E of this sheet https://docs.google.com/spreadsheets/d/1TmYbvt9rT6PmRR8t9ZsbCaW9MFj644dfHYDSLGFXtpI/edit?usp=sharing for your id number.
+Please check column E of this sheet https://docs.google.com/spreadsheets/d/1TmYbvt9rT6PmRR8t9ZsbCaW9MFj644dfHYDSLGFXtpI/edit?usp=sharing for your ID number.
+Note: if you are an individual, use your student ID for the folder name, like student-01; if you are in a two-person group, use both of your IDs in the folder, like student-01-02.

-2. Copy the template at "2024-12-13-student-01-peekaboo.md" and rename it with format "yyyy-mm-dd-student-XX-projectshortname.md" under ```./_posts/```.
+3. Copy the template at "2024-12-13-student-01-peekaboo.md" and rename it with format "yyyy-mm-dd-student-XX-projectshortname.md" under ```./_posts/```.

-3. Check out the sample post we provide at https://ucladeepvision.github.io/CS269-Projects-2025Spring/ and the source code at https://raw.githubusercontent.com/UCLAdeepvision/CS269-Projects-2025Spring/main/_posts/2024-12-13-student-01-peekaboo.md as well as basic Markdown syntax at https://www.markdownguide.org/basic-syntax/
+4. Check out the sample post we provide at https://ucladeepvision.github.io/CS269-Projects-2025Spring/ and the source code at https://raw.githubusercontent.com/UCLAdeepvision/CS269-Projects-2025Spring/main/_posts/2024-12-13-student-01-peekaboo.md as well as basic Markdown syntax at https://www.markdownguide.org/basic-syntax/

-4. Start your work in your .md file.
+5. Start your work in your .md file.
 You may **only** edit the .md file you just copied and renamed, and add images to ```./assets/images/student-id```. ***Please do NOT change any other files in this repo.***

 Once you save the .md file, jekyll will synchronize the site and you can check the changes on browser.